We Have Been Putting Our Clients First Since 1962

 Injured Longshoremen Can Come To Us For Help

-Longshoremen are not covered by state workers’ compensation programs, but rather by the federal Longshore and Harbor Workers’ Compensation Act, which provides for their medical coverage and vocational rehabilitation should they become injured.
+Longshoremen are workers that perform their jobs on the navigable waters of the United States, or in adjoining areas customarily used in the loading, unloading, repairing, or building of a vessel, which includes employees at Electric Boat facilities in Groton that are working on constructing submarines.
+These workers are not covered by state workers’ compensation programs, but rather by the federal Longshore and Harbor Workers’ Compensation Act (LHWCA).
+Should workers in shipyards become injured the LHWCA provides for their medical coverage, benefits while out of work, benefits for reduction in earing capacity, and vocational rehabilitation.
 Many people struggle with understanding how to get compensation through this act because of its federal nature.
-Also, the agency charged with administering the program, the Office of Workers’ Compensation Programs, only has a select number of office locations in large maritime cities.
+Also, the agency charged with administering the program, the Office of Workers’ Compensation Programs, only has a select number of office locations in large maritime cities such as Boston.
+Finally, employers such as Electric Boat can work to block benefits that employees at Electric Boat in the Groton shipyard are entitled to under the LHWCA.
 Our attorneys can help you navigate your injury claim under this program and get the assistance you need to recover both financially and physically.

 Come Speak With Us If You Have Been Hurt